WHAT’S IN THIS REVIEW?

 Dedicated servers for streaming and torrenting

 Many VPNs have a “try it and see” approach to unblocking streaming services.
 Instead, CyberGhost has servers that are specifically designed to bypass some of the bigger platforms (such as US Netflix and BBC iPlayer), and they’re updated regularly.
 CyberGhost also supports torrenting and peer-to-peer (P2P) file sharing on multiple servers, too.
+If you’re unsure of which torrenting site to use, check out our list of top torrenting sites in 2021.

 It has an automatic killswitch, which always comes in handy, and they have 24/7 customer support via email or live chat.
 If you’re having network issues, you can use the app to analyze the connection, hopefully using it to troubleshoot any problems without having to get anyone else involved.